An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Introduction

-A historical surfactant-free approach based on p-dioxane and naphthalene has been recognized for its ability to incorporate aqueous samples while maintaining efficient scintillation \cite{farmer1952determination,birks1964theorya}.
-In this system, p-dioxane not only acts as a scintillation solvent capable of dissolving a sufficient amount of PPO to efficiently convert the energy of high-energy particles into photons, but also exhibits good miscibility with water and compatibility with electrolyte solutions \cite{farmer1952determination,birks1964theorya}.
-Naphthalene is used to mitigate quenching effects caused by water and inorganic species, thereby enhancing the efficiency of energy transfer between the solvent and the solute \cite{kallmann1956scintillating}.
+A historical surfactant-free approach based on p-dioxane and naphthalene was reported as early as the 1950s \cite{farmer1952determination,birks1964theorya} and later became known as Bray’s cocktail \cite{bray1960simple}.
+This formulation was once widely used as a liquid scintillator because of its ability to incorporate aqueous samples while maintaining efficient scintillation.
+In this system, p-dioxane not only acts as a scintillation solvent capable of dissolving sufficient amounts of PPO, but also exhibits good miscibility with water and compatibility with electrolyte solutions.
+Naphthalene mitigates quenching effects caused by water and inorganic species, thereby improving the efficiency of energy transfer between solvent and solute \cite{kallmann1956scintillating}.
+However, Bray’s cocktail is now seldom employed, because p-dioxane tends to form explosive peroxides during storage and also has toxicity, while naphthalene is highly volatile.
+These drawbacks make the system unsuitable for large-scale neutrino detectors.
+Nevertheless, its ability to accommodate large fractions of water and inorganic salts while retaining measurable scintillation makes it a useful model system for exploratory studies.

-This work demonstrates the feasibility of using telluric acid aqueous solutions combined with hydrophilic organic solvents to produce stable tellurium-loaded scintillators.
-In this study, a tellurium-loaded liquid scintillator based on p-dioxane and water was developed and characterized.
-To identify stable formulations, the solubility phase diagram was established.
-The fluorescence and absorption properties were characterized to investigate the optical performance of the system, and the scintillation light yield was evaluated across different tellurium concentrations to assess the impact of loading on detector resolution.
-The structure of this paper is as follows: Section \ref{sec:prep} describes the preparation of the liquid scintillator; Section \ref{sec:phase} presents the solubility phase diagram; Sections \ref{sec:fluo} and \ref{sec:abs} discuss the fluorescence and absorption properties; Section \ref{sec:ly} presents the measurement of the scintillation light yield; and Section \ref{sec:sum} summarizes the findings.
+In this work, we explore the performance of surfactant-free, water-containing liquid scintillators using a classic p-dioxane–naphthalene–PPO system capable of incorporating a large quantity of water and inorganic tellurium compounds.
+We established the ternary phase diagram of the Te–water–p-dioxane system, characterized fluorescence and UV–visible absorption, and measured the scintillation light yield across a range of tellurium concentrations.
+This work provides an experimental basis for the development of high-loading liquid scintillators and informs the design of future detectors.